abocchieri/abocchieri.github.io/index.md

 I specialize in **the atmospheric characterization of exoplanets with Ariel**.
 I have expertise in atmospheric retrieval methods, instrument simulation pipelines, calibration procedures, detrending techniques, interferometric measurements and analysis, and Ariel mission performance analysis.

-The ultimate goal of my work is to bridge the gap between instrumentation, observation, and interpretation of astronomical observations.
+My work bridges the gap between instrumentation, observation, and interpretation of astronomical observations.